m-yoshiro/Selector2Regexp/README.md

 When given combinators, generated regular expressions that includes `"Lookbehind assertion"` and `"Negative lookbehind assertion"` which are ES2018's features.

-This regular expressions **might not work some environments not supported them** 😢.
+This regular expressions **might not work some environments unsupported them** 😢.
 _(e.g., IE, FireFox and old version Node.js)_

 Please check their statements if you use with combinator.